 The quincunx downsampling by a factor of 2 has only a 0.01% impact on BDRATE when compared to using all the sample positions.

-Table 3: Results for using 8-bit x 8-bit multiplications instead of 11-bit x 11-bit multiplications during the computation of the flow vector
+Table 3: Results for method-1 of using 8-bit x 8-bit multiplications instead of 11-bit x 11-bit multiplications during the computation of the flow vector

 The results indicate that losing 3 additional bits in sample difference and sample gradient sums have a 0.25% impact on the BDRATE when compared to VTM3.0

+Table 4: Results for method-2 of using 8-bit x 8-bit multiplications instead of 11-bit x 11-bit multiplications during the computation of the flow vector

+The Table-4 results for method-2 show that losing the 6 LSBs of the interpolated samples at the intermediate bit-depth of 14 and with signed saturation to 8-bits of the sample differences and the gradient sums, there is a negligible impact on the coding efficiency.
+The slight increase in EncT and DecT are due to disabling certain intrinsic coded functions for BDOF with the proposed changes.

 Conclusion

 Two simplifications are proposed for BDOF.
 The first simplification employs a decimated set of positions while solving for the flow vector of a 4x4 block of luma samples.
 The results indicate that the vertical decimation by a factor of 2 has a 0.05% BDRATE drop over VTM3.0 while a quincunx downsampling by a factor of 2 has a negligible impact on the BDRATE.
 It is requested that this simplification be considered for adoption into the next VTM.
 The second simplification is related to changing the bit-depth constraints applied during the flow vector computation such that more computations can be performed in SIMD 16-bit.
-Also, the impact of performing 8-bit x 8-bit multiplications instead of 11-bit 11-bit multiplications to reduce the multiplier gate count for BDOF has a 0.25% BDRATE impact when compared to VTM3.0.
-It is requested that this simplification be further studied in a CE.
+Two methods of achieving the bit-depth restrictions prior to the multiplications are proposed.
+One of the proposed methods has a negligible impact of coding efficiency and hence it is proposed that this method be considered for adoption as part of BDOF.